 Often overlooked by parents, peer interaction is a large part of regular school sessions.
-During online learning sessions your child is not surrounded by other students.
-Even during breaks at home there are not other students to play with.
+During online learning sessions, your child is not surrounded by other students.
+Even during breaks at home, there are no other students to play with.

 Ensure that your child takes advantage of classroom forums and group discussions online.
 Encourage your child to make contact with friends and fellow students even after class.
-Encourage a phone call be madde to one of their friends.
+Encourage a phone call to be made to one of their friends.

 Learning at home is new to them, and it’s your job to keep them engaged and focused while they are learning remotely.
 While learning at home lots of kids are struggling to stay focused and engaged.
 There are many distractions when learning from home.

 Know when and why your child is having problems focusing